 Empowering lives looks different in each country.
-Resources, cuture, and population all play a part in determining what technology is required to serve people well, but there’s a solution to everything.
-Our solution consists of a simple three step master plan:
+Resources, culture, and population all play a part in determining what product is required to serve people well, but there’s a solution to everything.

 What is financial inclusion?

 "The goal of financial inclusion is to develop financial markets that responsibly serve more people with more products at lower cost.
 Financially inclusive markets comprise a broad, interconnected ecosystem of market actors and infrastructure delivering financial products safely and efficiently to low-income customers.
 These market actors may include banks, financial cooperatives, e-money issuers, payment networks, agent networks, insurance providers, microfinance institutions, and more.
 Financial inclusion efforts today build upon the work of microfinance providers over the last several decades.
 What began as the provision of loans to poor people for the purpose of building microenterprises has evolved into a global effort to provide poor people with access to a range of financial products and services." - World Bank Group